Speakers

 Secretary General, AMICE

-Panel Chair, Mutual Leaders Rountable: Future-Ready Mutuals: Reimagining Membership, Leadership and Impact
+Mutual Meet-Up Host: Communications Panel Chair, Mutual Leaders Roundtable: Future-Ready Mutuals: Reimagining Membership, Leadership and Impact

 Sarah Goddard is Secretary General of AMICE, and has over 25 years' global re/insurance industry experience.